georgeracu/esrs-backend/README.md

 - Build a Docker image locally (you need to be in the root directory of the project): `docker build -t backend:latest .`.
 - List all local Docker images: `docker images`.
 This should list your newly created image.
 - Run locally your new image: `docker run --name backend -d -p 8000:5000 --rm backend:latest`.
 Now you can access the app at `http://localhost:8000/`.

+### Other tools

+- For linting and style guide enforcement we use [flake8](https://flake8.pycqa.org/en/latest/index.html).
+You can run it with `flake8 app`.
+Configuration file is `.flake8`.

 ## Resources